mfouesneau/ezdata/README.md

 .. notes::

-    * tested with python 2.7, & 3.4
-    * requirements: numpy
+    * requirements: numpy, matplotlib
     * conversion to other formats require the appropriate library.
+    * some additional wrappers around bokeh, plotly and holoviews are in dev.

 :author: Morgan Fouesneau